Sanskrit revival: Global organisations

 Bharatiya Vidya Bhavan is an India educational trust.
 It was founded on 7 November 1938 by K. M. Munshi, with the support of Mahatma Gandhi.
 The trust programmes through its 119 centres in India, seven centres abroad and 367 constituent institutions.
 One of its purposes is the promotion of Sanskrit over "all aspects of life from the cradle to the grave and beyond" – thus filling "a growing vacuum in modern life".

 Modern Sanskrit universities in India

 In the last few years sporadic efforts have been made to form Sanskrit universities for Sanskrit studies and vyakarana in India.
 The Sanskrit Universities Bill is aimed at converting Sanskrit deemed to be universities to central universities.
-The partial list of such universities is given below in chronological order:
+The partial list of such universities and colleges is given below in chronological order: